savoygrizzly/dimrill/README.md

 ```
 new Dimrill(options?
     {
-        validateData:boolean, default true //Validate the data passed to authorizers
-        ivmTimeout: number, default 500 //timeout for the ivm in ms
-        ivmMemoryLimit: number, default 30, min 8 //max ivm memory in Mb set the value
         schemaPrefix: string, prefix all schemas with provided prefix, default "",
-        autoLaunchIvm:boolean, default true //
         unsafeEquals:boolean, default false //notEquals and Equals without catsing objects to string for comparison
     }
 ):Dimrill